justbanana9999/Game-engine/README.md

 All files and folders other than **Engine** is just to showcase the game engine.
 You only need **Engine** to make great games :)

+Look at the example projects to see what the engine is capable of, and how to use it.

 I have not used AI, except for Mistral for tips on how to make a good game engine.